KMTS BASKETBALL: GLENWOOD SNUFFS DEVILS LONG-DISTANCE MISSILES; BOLITHO COMES UP CLUTCH AS LADY DEMONS OVERCOME EAGLE VALLEY

 GLENWOOD GIRLS 41, EAGLE VALLEY 39

-“Maddie has stepped up and taken a leadership role,” Lady Demon coach Ronda Moser said of the senior guard’s 28 points in the two games since Peterson’s injury.
+“Maddie has stepped up and taken a leadership role,” Lady Demon coach Rhonda Moser said of the senior guard’s 28 points in the two games since Peterson’s injury.
 That was apparent against Eagle Valley (2-11, 0-3) as Bolitho scored in each quarter and led her team with 15 points, including treys in the second and third periods, and decisive buckets in the game’s most critical moments.

 Regan Bossow, who led Eagle with 14 points and 15 rebounds, nailed a 3-pointer to give the Devils an opening 3-0 lead, but seven straight points including a trey from Ellie Moser and Bolitho’s jumper put Glenwood in front before Eagle rallied for a 7-7 tie by quarter’s end.